Battle of Aquae Sextiae: Prelude

-The battle
+Battle

 Several days after crossing the Rhone, Marius's army camped near the Ambrones, who for some reason had decided to camp separately from their Teutonic allies, when a couple of army servants, fetching water from the river, ran into an unknown number of Ambrones bathing in the river.
 The bathing Ambrones, caught by surprise, called for their fellow tribesmen who were eating dinner and drinking in their camp on their side of the river.
 The Romans, working on their camp, heard the commotion and quickly grasped the situation.
 Marius's Ligurian auxiliaries, without orders from Marius, dropped their tools, took up their weapons and sprinted to their servants' aid.
 The Ambrones now formed a battle line and awaited the Ligurians.
 Many tribesmen were weighed down by food, half-naked from bathing or intoxicated.

 After forming their battle lines, the Ambrones started beating their swords and spears against their shields and chanting their battle cry: 'Ambrones!'.
 The Ligurians who were charging towards them had once been called Ambrones as well and also started to shout 'Ambrones!'.
 After reaching the Ambrones, the Ligurians also formed battle lines.
 They continued their shouting match for a while and then the battle finally ensued.
 While these events were taking place, Marius had formed up his legions and marched to reinforce his Ligurian auxiliaries.
 When the legionaries arrived at the battle, they cast their pila (the Roman throwing spear) into the Ambrones, killing several warriors or rendering their shields useless, unsheathed their gladius (the Roman short sword) and waded in.
 After the legions' arrival, the battle quickly turned into a rout.
 Marius's heavily armed, expertly trained soldiers easily overpowered the Ambrones and pushed them toward the river.
 The Ambrones suffered terrible losses while on the Roman side losses were very low.

-Marius did not allow a victory celebration, because he knew the Teutones were still in the field and feared a counter-attack.
+Marius did not allow a victory celebration, because he knew the Teutons were still in the field and feared a counter-attack.
 By the time the fighting ended, it was too late in the day to finish their fortified camp, leaving the Romans vulnerable.
 Marius sent a detachment of troops into the woods to create a great noise to disorientate the barbarians and keep them from sleeping.
 This would also cause his enemies to be sluggish because of lack of sleep the next day.
 However, the night and the succeeding few days passed without incident, much to Marius' relief.

 While waiting, Marius sent one of his legates, Claudius Marcellus, with 3,000 troops some distance away and ordered him to remain undetected until a determined time when he would appear at the enemy rear.